 Kensington Palace touched a very particular nerve in Queen Victoria’s memory.
 Princess Feodore had departed from Kensington Palace to marry Prince Ernst of Hohenlohe-Langenburg, leaving the tearful Princess Victoria to write: ‘I clasped her in my arms and kissed her and cried as if my heart would break… I love no one better than her…’ (Quoted in Hibbert, 22).
 Queen Victoria’s emancipation from Kensington of course, happened on 20 June 1837, the day of her accession.

 The memoir is quoted in full in Benson and Esher’s first volume of the correspondence, in the second chapter, Memoir of Queen Victoria’s Early Years.
 It spans pages 10-14.
-We read the Queen’s first memory: ‘My earliest recollections are connected with Kensington Palace, where I can remember crawling on a yellow carpet spread out for that purpose—and being told that if I cried and was naughty my ‘Uncle Sussex’ would hear me and punish me, for which reason I always screamed when I saw him!’
-(Quoted in Ibid, 11).
+We read the Queen’s first memory, which was of crawling on a yellow carpet at Kensington Palace, which had been put there for her use and being told that her uncle, the Duke of Sussex, would scold her if she cried, for which reason, she was always terrified whenever she saw him (Ibid, 11).

-We learn of the simplicity of her daily routine as Princess Victoria at Kensington, conscious that this time, her life is not written down in the juvenile journal which was usually read by the Duchess of Kent, who had died eleven years previously: ‘I was brought up very simply—never had a room to myself till I was nearly grown up—always slept in my Mother’s room till I came to the Throne… We lived in a very simple, plain manner; breakfast was at half-past eight, luncheon at half-past one, dinner at seven—to which I came generally (when it was no regular large dinner party)—eating my bread and milk out of a small silver basin.
-Tea was only allowed as a great treat in later years…’ (Quoted in Ibid, pp. 11-13).
+We learn of the simplicity of her daily routine as Princess Victoria at Kensington, conscious that this time, her life is not written down in the juvenile journal which was usually read by the Duchess of Kent, who had died eleven years previously.
+She describes that she never had her own room until her accession and shared her bedroom with her mother, the Duchess of Kent.
+Breakfast was taken at half-past eight in the morning, luncheon at half-past one, with evening dinner at seven.
+She recalled that she ate her bread and milk from a small silver basin and that tea was only taken as a ‘great treat’ later on (Ibid, pp. 11-13).

-There were memories of George III’s family: ‘I also remember going to see Aunt Augusta at Frogmore, where she lived always in the summer….’
-(Ibid, 13) and also episodes in which her other Georgian uncles and aunts feature strongly: ‘I remember going to Carlton House, when George IV. lived there, as quite a little child before a dinner the King gave.
-The Duchess of Cambridge and my 2 cousins, George and Augusta, were there.
-My Aunt, the Queen of Württemberg (Princess Royal), came over, in the year ’26, I think, and I recollect perfectly well seeing her drive through the Park in the King’s carriage with red liveries and 4 horses, in a Cap and evening dress …’ (Quoted in Ibid, pp. 11-12).
+There were memories of George III’s family, of visiting her aunt, Princess Augusta at Frogmore (Ibid, 13) and of going to George IV’s resplendent mansion of Carlton House.
+She remembered her Aunt, the Queen of Württemberg (Princess Royal), visiting in the mid-1820s, and seeing her drive in the Park in the King’s carriage, with ‘red liveries and 4 horses, in a Cap and evening dress …’ (Quoted in Ibid, pp. 11-12).

 We must imagine Queen Victoria writing these words down, dipping her pen into her inkwell – and her imagination.
 If she wrote the memoir partially at Windsor Castle, she would have been able to overlook the Great Park from the windows of her private apartments, in which she had driven with George IV to Virginia Water, or gone to visit her aunt, Princess Augusta, at the same Frogmore where now, the Duchess of Kent and Prince Albert both rested in their respective mausoleums.